axeptio/sample-app-ios/README.md

 * Select your project in **PROJECT** section
 * Select the **Package Dependencies**
 * Click on the **+** button
-* Copy the package url '' into the search bar
+* Copy the package url 'https://github.com/axeptio/tcf-ios-sdk' into the search bar
-* Select the **tcf-ios-sdk** package from the list
+* Select the **AxeptioSDK** package from the list
 * Click on **Add Package**
-* From the **Choose Package Products for the axeptio-ios-sdk-spm** screen click on Add Package
+* From the **Choose Package Products for the AxeptioSDK** screen click on Add Package

 ### Initialize the SDK